django/channels/docs/community.rst

 * Chanx_, a batteries-included WebSocket framework providing automatic message routing, Pydantic validation, type safety, AsyncAPI documentation generation, and comprehensive testing utilities for Django Channels, FastAPI, and ASGI applications.
+* DjangoLiveView_, is a framework for creating real-time, interactive web applications entirely in Python, inspired by Phoenix LiveView and Laravel Livewire.
 * ChannelsMultiplexer_, a JsonConsumer Multiplexer for Channels.
 * DjangoChannelsIRC_, an interface server and matching generic consumers for IRC.
 * Apollo_, a real-time polling application for corporate and academic environments.